 Steve formed Engaged Leadership Advisors to work with CEO’s and their leadership teams to drive change and significantly improve performance.
 He leverages his successful senior level operating experience in both global Fortune 100 companies, mid-size and venture backed companies as well as having advised leaders while at Alvarez & Marsal.
 Having “sat in the chair” his experience includes driving growth (both organically and via acquisition), leading turn-around situations and changing strategic direction.

-Given the depth and breadth of Steve’s experience, one of his greatest strengths is to look at each situation with Fresh Eyes – constantly asking questions about why things are the way they are, and more importantly, how they need to be transformed.
-Steve engages with CEO’s and their leadership teams to identify and address these issues, allowing organizations to drive transformational change and produce significantly improved performance.
+Given the breadth and depth of his experience, Steve is able to look at every situation with “Fresh Eyes” – constantly asking questions about why things are the way they are, and more importantly, how they need to be transformed.
+He engages with CEO’s and their leadership teams to identify and address these issues, allowing organizations to drive transformational change and produce significantly improved performance.